1-Day Reset Meal Plan: 1,500 Calories

 Sometimes hitting the "reset button" is just what you need to refocus and get back on track.
-Whether you're just coming off of the food-filled holiday season or simply have strayed from your regular healthy routine, this 1-day meal plan will help you kick-start the shift back to your normal routine.
+Whether you're just coming off of the food-filled holiday season or simply have strayed from your regular healthy routine, this 1-day meal plan will help you kick-start healthy habits and get you back to your normal routine.
 With delicious, no-added-sugar vegetarian meals, you'll feel energized, refreshed and motivated to stick to your healthy habits.

-Spice it up—go ahead and spice-up your omelet with some crushed red pepper on your omelet.
-Capsaicin, an antioxidant in chile peppers that gives them their spicy heat, can bump-up your metabolism slightly, so you burn more calories over the course of the day.
+Also, go ahead and spice-up your omelet with some crushed red pepper.
+Capsaicin, an antioxidant in chili peppers that gives them their spicy heat, can bump-up your metabolism slightly, so you burn more calories over the course of the day.

 Related: The Health Benefits of Ginger